mongodb/terraform-provider-mongodbatlas/website/docs/r/maintenance_window.html.markdown

 ## Argument Reference

 * `project_id` - The unique identifier of the project for the Maintenance Window.
-* `day_of_week` - Day of the week when you would like the maintenance window to start as a 1-based integer: S=1, M=2, T=3, W=4, T=5, F=6, S=7.
+* `day_of_week` - (Required) Day of the week when you would like the maintenance window to start as a 1-based integer: Su=1, M=2, T=3, W=4, T=5, F=6, Sa=7.
 * `hour_of_day` - Hour of the day when you would like the maintenance window to start.
 This parameter uses the 24-hour clock, where midnight is 0, noon is 12 (Time zone is UTC).
 * `start_asap` - Flag indicating whether project maintenance has been directed to start immediately.
 If you request that maintenance begin immediately, this field returns true from the time the request was made until the time the maintenance event completes.
-* `number_of_deferrals` - Number of times the current maintenance event for this project has been deferred, you can set a maximum of 2 deferrals.
 * `defer` - Defer the next scheduled maintenance for the given project for one week.
 * `auto_defer` - Defer any scheduled maintenance for the given project for one week.
 * `auto_defer_once_enabled` - Flag that indicates whether you want to defer all maintenance windows one week they would be triggered.

 -> **NOTE:** The `start_asap` attribute can't be used because of breaks the Terraform flow, but you can enable via API.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `number_of_deferrals` - Number of times the current maintenance event for this project has been deferred, it can be a maximum of 2 deferrals.

 ## Import